fitnycdigitalinitiatives/tenure/_sections/digitalProjects.md

 [![Max Meyer and A. Beller & Co. exhibition landing page]({{ '/assets/images/max-meyer.png' | relative_url }})](https://sparcdigital.fitnyc.edu/exhibits/show/meyer-beller)

-> This long-brewing project focusing on FIT founder, Max Meyer, was originally intended to be mounted in the Art and Design Gallery.
+Background: This long-brewing project focusing on FIT founder, Max Meyer, was originally intended to be mounted in the Art and Design Gallery.
 Due to the COVID-19 pandemic, however, it was reconsidered as an online exhibition and I was brought on to act as the Digital Exhibition Designer.
 The final product, launched in early-2021, was a collaboration between FIT Library’s Special Collections and College Archives (led by Prof. Karen Trivette), the Fashion and Textile Studies graduate program, the Visual Presentation and Exhibition Design department, and the Art & Design Gallery.

 For this particular online exhibition, an entirely new exhibition template and design was created for SPARC Digital, the goal being to make this exhibition feel special because it had been intended to be something of a large-scale, physically-mounted exhibition (and was also originally conceived to commemorate the 75th anniversary of FIT).
 The design used a great deal of animation, utilizing javascript not previously used in Library digital initiatives, as well as augmented reality (see the FITting Room below), panel discussions and podcasts.
 It was truly a multimedia experience.